 |3 years (2020-12-04)||-90.00%|

 |5 years (2018-12-06)||-98.45%|

 We're not expecting DXN to pay a dividend over the next 12 months.

 DXN 's shares were split on a 23:20 basis on 15 April 2020.
 So if you had owned 20 shares the day before the split, the next day you would own 23 shares.
 This wouldn't directly have changed the overall worth of your DXN shares – just the quantity.
 However, indirectly, the new 13% lower share price could have impacted the market appetite for DXN shares which in turn could have impacted DXN 's share price.

 DXN share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while DXN 's is 1.5569.
-This would suggest that DXN 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while DXN 's is 0.748.
+This would suggest that DXN 's shares are less volatile than average (for this exchange).

 Frequently asked questions